Cluster reduction: Language acquisition

 Elbert and McReynolds (1979) created a four-step process based on Greenlee's (1974) previous proposal, including stage one, where both consonants are deleted; stage two, where one consonant is kept while the other is omitted; stage three, where both consonants are produced, but not correctly; and stage four, which is the correct production of both consonants.
-For example, /tree/ would first be produced as /ee/, then /tee/, then /twee/, and, lastly, /tree/.
+For example, _tree_ would first be produced as [i:], then [ti:], then [twi:], and, lastly, [tri:].

 Cluster reduction also occurs in the Dutch language, similar to English.
 It is common for Dutch-speaking children to begin reducing clusters between ages 1;3 and 1;11.
 The strategy tends to decrease between ages 2;6 and 3;0, and it drastically decreases by the time the children are 4;3.
 Some cluster reduction may linger until the age of 6, and development of clusters could last until the age of 10 for some.

 Consonant-cluster reduction is the most common phonological process used by Brazilian Portuguese-speaking children, and it has been found to be used the longest, sometimes past the age of 6;0.
-Studies have not shown any gender differences in language acquisition for typically developing Brazilian children.
+Studies have not shown any gender differences in language acquisition for typically developing Brazilian Portuguese-speaking children.

 Unlike Brazilian Portuguese-speaking children, differences in language acquisition have been found in Cantonese-speaking children.
 With consonants, girls tend to acquire both initial and final consonants before boys do.
 Consonant clusters containing a fricative and /l/ are generally the final clusters acquired, and, by the ages of 7;6-7;11, typically developing children usually no longer reduce clusters.

 Children using cochlear implants tend to use the same cluster-reduction strategies as children with normal hearing when learning words with consonant clusters.
 When liquids and fricatives are present before a stop in a cluster, the liquid or fricative is more often the consonant that gets reduced.
 For example, /pleɪ/ gets reduced to [peɪ], and /skaɪ/ is reduced to [kaɪ].